Fertilize in the spring to promote a healthy green lawn.

 If you’re simply looking to fertilize your yard and make it green, a general all-purpose fertilizer will do the trick.
 However, if you’re also trying to kill weeds or prevent them from growing in the first place, you’ll need to use a fertilizer that contains a pre-emergent and selective herbicide.

 This will help to keep your lawn weed-free all season long.
-As always, be sure to follow the directions on the fertilizer label carefully, to avoid damaging your lawn.
+As always, be sure to follow the directions on the fertilizer label carefully to avoid damaging your lawn.

 How do we know what nutrients the lawn needs?

 It is possible for soils that lack nutrients to be found in optimum amounts.
 These test results contain recommendations on how much nutrients your lawn should have.
-The soil tests do not give any recommendation annually regarding nitrogen application.
+The soil tests do not give any recommendations annually regarding nitrogen application.